maziac/DeZog/README.md

 In your launch.json:
 "topOfStack": "stack_top"
 ~~~

 Note: instead of a label you can also use a fixed number.
-- loadSnap": The snaphsot file to load.
+- loadSnap: The snaphsot file to load.
 On start of the debug session ZEsarUX is instructed to load this file.
 - disableLabelResolutionBelow: z80-debug will try to resolve numbers into labels.
 This is fine most of the time, but for very low numbers this can also be annoying because z80-debug will normally find a load of matching labels whcih are all shown.
 You can disable it here if the label is below a certain value.
 Disabling it for all values 0-512 seems to be a good choice.
 - tmpDir: A temporary directory used for files created during the debugging.
 At the moment this is only used to create files for the disassemblies given in 'disassemblies'.